Chart Color Schemes

 Blacks Beach's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.5% and 7.4% of residents respectively.
-A significant proportion, 74.8%, declare themselves completely clear of medical ailments, compared to 69.7% in the rest of Queensland.
-The area has a lower percentage of seniors aged 65 and over at 9.4% (412 people), compared to 16.2% in the rest of Queensland.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Private health cover is exceptionally high here, at approximately 60% of the total population (2,576 people).
+Mental health issues and asthma are the most common medical conditions in this area, affecting 8.5 and 7.4% of residents respectively.
+The majority of residents, 74.8%, report having no medical ailments, compared to 69.7% across the rest of Queensland.
+As of 2021, 9.4% of Blacks Beach's population is aged 65 and over (404 people), which is lower than the 16.2% in the rest of Queensland.
+Despite this, health outcomes among seniors are particularly strong and largely align with the general population's health profile.

 Frequently Asked Questions - Health